A case study based on public transport data feeds.

 Surprisingly, one of the largest feed specifications, GTFS Realtime, has for the most part been implemented by transport systems using pull, with the documentation only providing examples using pull mechanisms.
 While some companies have started using the specification with push-based protocols, such as MQTT, these early adopters are the exception rather than the rule.

-TFL, held up as an example of open transport data best practice, was quite opaque when it came to providing pull-based mechanisms for obtaining updates.
+TFL, held up as an example of open transport data as its best, was quite opaque when it came to providing push-based mechanisms for obtaining updates.
 Going on pretty much all of TFL’s public documentation, it didn’t look like anything besides their unified RESTful API was available.
 It took a lot of research before I found a blog post from 2015 mentioning the existence of a SignalR endpoint.
 Why this important functionality has mostly been undocumented for use by developers was unclear.

 To provide realtime data, push-based systems lighten the engineering load both for producers, who only need to provide the initial connection point, and for subscribers, who no longer need to worry about intermittently polling the provider’s endpoint.
 The result is instantaneous updates and far lower bandwidth costs.
 Unlike pull systems, push bandwidth costs remain sustainable even when thousands of developers start using your data.
 Finally, if you are using more sophisticated push-based models, document it!
 Clear, user-friendly documentation is often a deciding factor in how or even whether developers will use your API.